-As a significant amount of Trupanion’s employees don’t bring pets to work, their retention rate also proves they still like having other people’s pets around them at work.
+Since many Trupanion employees don’t bring pets to work, their retention rate also proves they like having other people’s pets around them.

-I’m no business expert, but I think Trupanion became the leading pet insurance provider in North America because of its laser-like focus on its customers, both human and canine.
+While I’m no business expert, I think Trupanion became the leading pet insurance provider in North America due to its laser-like focus on its customers, both human and canine.

-A good example of how Trupanion is constantly focused on its customers is how it names its office conference rooms.
+One example is how it names its office conference rooms.

-Each room is not just named after a dog the company insures, it also contains stories about a particular dog or objects that the dog loves.
+The room are not just named after a dog the company insures.
+They also contain stories about that particular dog or objects it loves.

-The Edison room is named after a Jack Russell terrier that is a flyball champion.
+The Edison Room is named after a Jack Russell terrier that’s a flyball champion.
 Inside it has an article about Edison and tennis balls on the walls.

-The Izzy room is named after a terrier mix that LOVES rope toys, so of course it has rope toys on the walls.
+The Izzy room is named after a terrier mix that LOVES rope toys:

 Trupanion’s “Why Dare to Care?” board is another example of how the company prioritizes customer service because it highlights some of the heartfelt stories customers send Trupanion about how the company helped their pets.